psycopaths/jdoop/README.md

 ```

 A code coverage report will be generated and can be found in the
 `jacoco-site/` directory.
-JPF-Doop will generate two formats of the
+JDoop will generate two formats of the
 report - HTML (to be found in `jacoco/site/html/index.html`) and XML
 (to be found in `jacoco-site/report.xml`).

-For further information on how to run JPF-Doop, you can execute:
+For further information on how to run JDoop, you can execute:

 ```
 #!bash